Professor-G/MicroLIA/docs/source/Examples.rst

 .. figure:: _static/simulation.jpg
     :align: center
 |
 The simulated lightcurves will be saved by default in a 'lightcurves.fits' file, organized by class and ID.
+This file once loaded can be used to plot the simulated lightcurves using the `plot <https://microlia.readthedocs.io/en/latest/_modules/MicroLIA/training_set.html#plot>`_ function.
 A file called 'all_features.txt' will be saved as well, containing the statistical metrics of each lightcurve, with the first column containing the class of each simulated object (``str``), and the second columns the corresponding unique ID (``int``).

 **As of version 2.0, a pandas dataframe will automatically be saved for easier access to the individual metrics, titled 'MicroLIA_Training_Set.csv', which can be loaded post-processing as follows:**